apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

 which serve as fan-in and fan-out points for Flows.
 Thanks to the junctions having meaningful types based on their behavior and making them explicit elements these elements should be rather straightforward to use.

-Akka Streams currently provide these junctions (for a detailed list see the @ref[operator index](operators/index.md)):
+Pekko Streams currently provide these junctions (for a detailed list see the @ref[operator index](operators/index.md)):

  * **Fan-out**